Approach to the diagnosis of chronic diarrhea in children in resource-rich countries

 - Baylor College of Medicine

 In resource-rich ("developed") countries, a wide variety of disorders cause chronic diarrheas in children.
-The causes range from developmental and dietary factors (eg, excessive consumption of juice), to diseases causing malabsorption or maldigestion, or enteric infections (particularly in immunocompromised patients) (table 1) [1,2].
+The causes range from developmental and dietary factors (eg, excessive consumption of juice), to diseases causing malabsorption or maldigestion, disordered immune regulation, or enteric infections (particularly in immunocompromised patients) (table 1) [1,2].

 In resource-limited countries, chronic diarrhea typically is associated with serial enteric infections and malnutrition [3,4].
 This common pathophysiology calls for a distinct algorithmic approach to diagnosis and treatment, which is discussed separately.
 (See "Persistent diarrhea in children in resource-limited countries".)

 The diagnostic approach to diarrheal diseases in resource-rich countries will be reviewed here.
 The causes of these diarrheal diseases are discussed separately.
 (See "Overview of the causes of chronic diarrhea in children".)